Best Exercises for Bigger Biceps

 - Barbell Curl with Positional Isometrics

 Positional isometrics are when you add segmented pauses throughout an exercise’s entire range of motion.
-You can read my full article on the subject HERE.

 Other than the obvious fact that you’re increasing your biceps’ total time under tension using isometrics, it’s also a really effective way to minimize the most common technique flaw during curls: swinging.

 You’ve seen it before.
 The egotistical maniac flailing his arms in front of the dumbbell rack using weights he has no business lifting.
 Granted, when you’re really going for it and reaching the end of a tough set, a little body English doesn’t hurt.
 But when your entire set consists of swinging heavy weights to impress your gym crush (who couldn’t care less, mind you), you’re neglecting the most important part of biceps curls: your biceps.

 Positional isometric curls are harder to “cheat”, thus making your biceps the prime mover of the exercise.

 - Prone Inclined Dumbbell Curl

 Credit goes to John Meadows here.
 Keep the dumbbells pressed together and squeeze the hell out of your biceps.
 You get a great peak contraction at the top of the curl.
 As with the positional isometric variation, the prone position doesn’t allow much wiggle room for cheating, which is always great for isolating the biceps.

 If you have pre-existing shoulder/pec pain, you might want to shy away from this one for now.
 To do the inclined curl, have your arms extended with your biceps fully stretched.
 You can use a supinated or neutral grip here, as long as you feel the contraction where it matters: your biceps.